-We are pleased to present you with the Annual Education Report (AER) which provides key information on the 2016-17 educational progress for the Community High School.
+We are pleased to present you with the Annual Education Report (AER) which provides key information on the 2017-18 educational progress for Community High School.
 The AER addresses the complex reporting information required by federal and state laws.
 The school's report contains information about student assessment, accountability, and teacher quality.
-If you have any questions about the AER, please contact Catherine West for assistance.
+If you have any questions about the AER, please contact Cathy West for assistance.

-The AER is available for you to review electronically at https://goo.gl/3541GK, or you may review a copy in the main office at your child's school.
+The AER is available for you to review electronically by visiting the following web site http://bit.ly/2VVd0bx, or you may review a copy in the main office at your child's school.

-For the 2016-17 school year, schools were identified using new definitions and labels as required in the Every Student Succeeds Act (ESSA).
-A Targeted Support and Improvement (TSI) school is one that has at least one underperforming student subgroup.
-An Additional Targeted Support (ATS) school is one that has three or more underperforming student subgroups.
-A Comprehensive Support and Improvement (CSI) school is one whose performance is in the lowest 5% of all schools in the state.
+For the 2017-18 school year, schools were identified using definitions and labels as required in the Every Student Succeeds Act (ESSA).
+A Targeted Support and Improvement (TSI) school is one that has at least one subgroup performing in the bottom 25% within each applicable accountability index component.

+An Additional Targeted Support (ATS) school is one that has three or more underperforming student subgroups as defined by TSI definition above.

+A Comprehensive Support and Improvement (CSI) school is one whose performance is in the lowest 5% of all schools in the state or has a graduation rate at or below 67%.
 Some schools are not identified with any of these labels.
 In these cases, no label is given.